-Replacing the Mercedes-Benz drive shaft at the dealer can range from $800 to $2000, depending on the Mercedes-Benz model.
+Depending on the Mercedes-Benz model, replacing the Mercedes-Benz drive shaft at the dealer can range from $800 to $2000.

 You can buy the part from the dealer or online and have an independent repair shop install it.
 The cheapest option is to buy a used propeller shaft from another vehicle and install it yourself.

 Going with a used drive shaft can save you hundreds of dollars, but the downside is that you do not know how long the used part will perform as expected or if it will be properly balanced.

 We hope you find the Mercedes Driveshaft Propeller Shaft Replacement Guide helpful.
 Check these troubleshooting and repair guides for more help on your Mercedes-Benz vehicle.

 Have questions about your car?
 Get assistance in our newly launched forum section.
 We’re here to provide support!